 DOCUMENTARY SERIES PRODUCTION, DIRECTION

-To establish MOCAtv as the authoritative locus for a learned, historical analysis of the birth, growth and blossoming of the music video as an art form, Dissident started with the work of San Francisco-based artist Bruce Conner (1933-2008)––generally considered to have created the first real music video in 1961.
-Produced in conjunction with MOCAtv and the Conner Family Trust, the series explores Conner’s films which are set to the music of Ray Charles, Tony Basil, Devo, and Brian Eno & David Byrne.
+MOCA Los Angeles establish MOCAtv as an authoritative locus for a learned, historical analysis of the birth, growth and blossoming of the music video as an art form.
+Dissident though of no better place to begin than with the work of San Francisco-based artist Bruce Conner (1933-2008)––generally considered to have created the first real music video in 1961.
+Produced in conjunction with MOCA and the Conner Family Trust, the series explores Conner’s films which are set to the music of Ray Charles, Tony Basil, Devo, and Brian Eno & David Byrne.
 The multipart series features interviews and commentary with Toni Basil, Gerard Casale, Dennis Hopper, David James, Bruce Jenkins, Michael Kohn, and Michelle Silva.

 Featured in the introductory episode, THREE SCREEN RAY is a reimagined and expanded version of his seminal COSMIC RAY, a literal cinematic slot machine where three reels of images meet and diverge and meet again.
 Influenced as much by his methodologies of assemblage as the kineticism of abstract expressionism, Conner cuts together images of sex, war, dancing, and cinema itself before abrading and abusing the reel.
 What results is an explosive collage and a reflexive comment on the power of film and media.